biopython/biopython_docker/README.rst

 All containers should include all dependencies which can be installed without licensing/copyright issues.

-There are 4 containers available at this time:
+There are 5 containers available at this time:

+* A basic one where you ssh into to use it.
+No databases included.

-* A basic one where you ssh into to use it
+* A basic one where you ssh into to use it.
+With BioSQL.

-* One with a Jupyter (IPython Notebook) interface
+* One with a Jupyter (IPython Notebook) interface,

-* One with a Jupyter (IPython Notebook) interface including a Biopython tutorial
+* One with a Jupyter (IPython Notebook) interface including a Biopython tutorial.

-* One for buildbot integration testing (currently not documented)
+* One for buildbot integration testing.

-For each container there are 2 versions: for Python 3 and 2.
+For each container there will be 2 versions: for Python 3 and legacy Python 2.
+For now only Python 3 is available.

 Installation and Usage
 ======================